HTTP-RPC/Sierra/README.md

 <img src="README/text-fields.png" width="318px"/>

 # Resource Bundles
 An optional resource bundle may be provided as the third argument to the `load()` method of `UILoader`.
-When specified, values of text properties are considered resource keys and are used to look up the associated strings in the bundle.
+When specified, attributes representing string values are considered resource keys and are used to look up the associated values in the bundle.
 For example:

 ```xml
 <form-panel padding="8" opaque="true">